Mount Erebus

-The volcano has been active since about 1.3 million years ago and has a long-lived lava lake in its inner summit crater that has been present since at least the early 1970s.
+The mountain was named by Captain James Clark Ross in 1841 for his ship, HMS Erebus.
+The volcano has been active for around 1.3 million years and has a long-lived lava lake in its inner summit crater that has been present since at least the early 1970s.
+On 28 November 1979, Air New Zealand Flight 901 crashed on Mount Erebus, killing all 257 people on board.

-The volcano was the site of the Air New Zealand Flight 901 accident, which occurred in November 1979.

 Geology and volcanology

 Mount Erebus is the world's southernmost active volcano.
 It is the current eruptive centre of the Erebus hotspot.
 The summit contains a persistent convecting phonolitic lava lake, one of five long-lasting lava lakes on Earth.
 Characteristic eruptive activity consists of Strombolian eruptions from the lava lake or from one of several subsidiary vents, all within the volcano's inner crater.
 The volcano is scientifically remarkable in that its relatively low-level and unusually persistent eruptive activity enables long-term volcanological study of a Strombolian eruptive system very close (hundreds of metres) to the active vents, a characteristic shared with only a few volcanoes on Earth, such as Stromboli in Italy.
 Scientific study of the volcano is also facilitated by its proximity to McMurdo Station (U.S.) and Scott Base (New Zealand), both sited on the same island around 35 km away.

 Mount Erebus is classified as a polygenetic stratovolcano.
 The bottom half of the volcano is a shield and the top half is a stratocone.
 The composition of the current eruptive products of Erebus are anorthoclase-porphyritic tephritic phonolite and phonolite, which are the bulk of exposed lava flow on the volcano.
 The oldest eruptive products consist of relatively undifferentiated and nonviscous basanite lavas that form the low broad platform shield of Erebus.
 Slightly younger basanite and phonotephrite lavas crop out on Fang Ridge – an eroded remnant of an early Erebus volcano – and at other isolated locations on the flanks of Erebus.
 Erebus is the world's only presently erupting phonolite volcano.